Locations & Times

 Who can become a Guide?

 Christian men who are passionate about making a difference in the lives of fatherless boys can apply to be Guides.
-All applicants must go through a thorough vetting process that includes background checks, references, and interviews to ensure they are equipped to mentor and lead.
+All applicants must go through a thorough vetting and training process that includes background checks, references, and interviews to ensure they are equipped to mentor and lead.

 What kind of support do Guides receive?